AlexeiKorolev/NASA-RL-Wavefront-Control/README.md

+# findings:

+1. Optimal normalization.
+2. Zernike converges slower and overfits more?
+3. Transformers vs fully-connected
+4. RL for coronagraphic imaging!

+USE STREHL FOR RL FIRST

 # Deformable Mirror Control with Reinforcement Learning and High-Contrast Imaging

 This project explores the intersection of adaptive optics, high-contrast imaging, and machine learning.
 It provides a simulation framework for controlling a deformable mirror (DM) in a coronagraphic telescope system using reinforcement learning (RL) and neural networks.
 The goal is to optimize wavefront correction for exoplanet imaging and other high-contrast astronomical applications.